A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Introduction

 To well resolve the computational challenge resulting from $\S$, efforts have been made in two mainstreams in the literature.
-The first mainstream is ``{\it relaxation}", with a rich variety of relaxation schemes distributed in \cite{ChartrandExact,Chen1970Basis,Chen2014Complexity,FanVariable,Gotoh2018,KONG201565,ZhangNearly,6589953}, just name a few.
-The second one is the ``{\it greedy}" approach that tackles the involved $\ell_0$-norm directly, with a large number of algorithms tailored for SNP with the feasible set $\S$ merely (i.e., $\Omega=\R^n$), see, e.g., the first-order algorithms including orthogonal matching pursuit (OMP) \cite{pati1993orthogonal,tropp2007signal}, gradient pursuit (GP) \cite{blumensath2008gradient}, compressive sampling matching pursuit (CoSaMP) \cite{needell2009cosamp}, iterative hard thresholding (IHT) \cite{BlumensathIterative,BLUMENSATH2009265}, etc., and second-order algorithms with the Newton-type steps interpolated including hard thresholding pursuit (HTP) \cite{foucart2011hard}, Subspace pursuit (SP) \cite{dai2009subspace}, gradient support pursuit (GraSP) \cite{Bahmani2011}, Newton greedy pursuit (NTGP) \cite{Yuan2014Newton}, Newton-type greedy selection methods \cite{YuanPAMI2017}, gradient hard-thresholding pursuit (GraHTP) \cite{JMLR:v18:14-415}, and fast Newton hard thresholding Pursuit \cite{10.1145/3097983.3098165}, etc. As the first-order information such as gradients are used in first-order greedy algorithms, linear rate convergence results are established as one can expect.
+The first mainstream is ``{\it relaxation}" approach, with a rich variety of relaxation schemes distributed in \cite{Chen2014Complexity,FanVariable,Gotoh2018}, just name a few.
+The second one is the ``{\it greedy}" approach that tackles the involved $\ell_0$-norm directly, with a large number of algorithms tailored for SNP with the feasible set $\S$ merely (i.e., $\Omega=\R^n$), see, e.g., the first-order algorithms \cite{tropp2007signal,needell2009cosamp,BLUMENSATH2009265}, and second-order algorithms with the Newton-type steps interpolated \cite{Yuan2014Newton,YuanPAMI2017,JMLR:v18:14-415,10.1145/3097983.3098165}, etc. As the first-order information such as gradients are used in first-order greedy algorithms, linear rate convergence results are established as one can expect.
 While benefitting from the second-order information such as Hessian matrices, the aforementioned second-order greedy algorithms are witnessed in the numerical experiments with superior performance in terms of fast computation speed and high solution accuracy.
 Besides the notable computational advantage that observed numerically, in a very recent work \cite{zhou2019global}, Zhou et al. propose a new algorithm called Newton Hard-Thresholding Pursuit (NHTP) with cheap Newton steps in a restricted fashion and rigorously establish the quadratic convergence rate.
-This convergence result is analogous to that of the classic Newton-type methods which have been widely investigated for general nonlinear programming \cite{Nocedal1999}, but is highly non-trivial due to the combinatorial nature of $\S$.